Gary Fan

-Gary Fan Kwok-wai (born 30 October 1966) is a Hong Kong politician.
+Gary Fan Kwok-wai (范國威; born 30 October 1966) is a Hong Kong politician.
 He was a member of the Legislative Council from 2012 to 2016 and from 2018 to 2019 after winning the 2018 by-election for New Territories East.
 He is also a former member of the Sai Kung District Council for Wan Hang.
 Former leader of the reformist faction in the Democratic Party, he led the reformists splitting from the party to form the Neo Democrats over the controversial 2010 constitutional reform proposal, taking a moderate localist stance.

 After the disqualification of Ventus Lau, a 2018 by-election candidate, was ruled unlawful by the Court of Final Appeal, the by-election was seen as invalid and Fan was unseated in December 2019 as a result.

 Party politics

 After having graduated from San Francisco State University, Fan joined the Democratic Party after returning to Hong Kong.
 Fan was a leading member of the Democratic Party, including being a member of the standing committee of its central committee.

 Fan opposed the Democratic party's stance on the Five Constituencies Referendum movement and its support of the constitutional reform package in 2010.
 He, Chan King-ming and other reformists quit the Democratic Party in December 2010.
 Before that they had already formed the Neo Democrats political grouping on 2 October 2010.
 He held the position of one of its four convenors from 2010 to 2012.

 In the 2012 LegCo elections, Fan won a new seat in the New Territoires East geographical constituency created under the 2010 constitutional reform package.